rancher/rke2/docs/known_issues.md

 If you have not yet installed RKE2, a simple `systemctl reload NetworkManager` will suffice to install the configuration.
 If performing this configuration change on a system that already has RKE2 installed, a reboot of the node is necessary to effectively apply the changes.

+In some operating systems like RHEL 8.4, NetworkManager includes two extra services called `nm-cloud-setup.service` and `nm-cloud-setup.timer`.
+These services add a routing table that interfere with the CNI plugin's configuration.
+Unfortunately, there is no config that can avoid that as explained in the [issue](https://github.com/rancher/rke2/issues/1053).
+Therefore, if those services exist, they should be disabled and the node must be rebooted.

 ## Istio in Selinux Enforcing System Fails by Default

 This is due to just-in-time kernel module loading of rke2, which is disallowed under Selinux unless the container is privileged.